UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2020-08-12-vim-for-development.md

 it as your main editor for next couple of weeks, or even a month.
 The point is, you need to be comfortable with it.
 It won't be easy.
 You'll struggle.
 You may even want to break your keyboard at some point.
-You'll beg yourself to stop and go back to VsCode.
+You'll beg yourself to stop and go back to VSCode.
 But, please don't.
 Here's a little motivation from Bojack Horseman:

 > It gets easier.
 Every day it gets a little easier.
 But you gotta do
 > it every day, that's the hard part.
 But it does get easier.

-## Making Vim your IDE
+## Making Neovim your IDE

 After you're comfortable with moving around, inserting, selecting and other fundamental tasks, you should now work on making Vim your